veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Ideally, querying data and adding and removing subscriptions to groups and profiles should be the only mutation you will need to do in Veracity Tenant Management.

-See an example of patching.
+See an example of using the PATCH method.

 ```json
 [{"op":"replace","path":"/affiliationMode","value":"restricted"}]